tanjieling0/tp/docs/DeveloperGuide.md

 ##### Data Storage

-* The `JsonAdaptedPerson` class has been updated to support the conversion to and from the new role-based classes, ensuring compatibility with the enhanced JSON schema.
+* The `JsonAdaptedPerson` class has been implemented to support the conversion to and from the new role-based classes, ensuring compatibility with the enhanced JSON schema.

 ##### User Interface Enhancements